thoughtbot/superglue/docs/traversal-guide.md

 You may use an index-based key to fetch an item in a list like so:

 ```
-remote('/dashboard?bzq=data.posts.0.details')
+remote('/dashboard?sgq=data.posts.0.details')
 ```

 To enable this functionality, you are required to implement `member_at(index)` on the passed collection.

 ?> PropsTemplate includes a `Array` extension which delegates to `at`.
-If you've used the Breezy generators, it will be included in an initializer.
+If you've used the Superglue generators, it will be included in an initializer.

 While traversing by index works fine, it can lead the wrong post being updated if your Redux state has changed by the time the request comes back.